kdave/btrfs-progs/tests/README.md

 # Btrfs-progs tests

-A testsuite covering functionality of btrfs-progs, ie. the checker, image, mkfs and similar tools.
+A testsuite covering functionality of btrfs-progs, i.e. the checker, image, mkfs and similar tools.
 There are no additional requirements on kernel features (other than `CONFIG_BTRFS_FS` built-in or module), the tests build on top of the core functionality like snapshots and device